-Everyone knows that microcurrent device is poised to only become bigger.
+Everyone knows that microcurrent facials and treatments are one of the most highly sought-after services in the beauty industry today.
 Beauty clients love the immediate and lasting impact of treatments performed by well-trained professionals.
-However, what many in the industry do not know, is about the importance of electric waveforms capability when it comes to selecting the best device for one’s spa or salon.
+However, what many in the industry do not know is the importance of electric waveforms capability when it comes to selecting the best device for one’s spa or salon.
 Contrary to popular belief, the power of the product is based not on a mysterious proprietary technology that may be touted, but actual waveform measurement that any buyer should be able to see and measure.
 Here’s are 3 key factors to know about microcurrent waveforms:

 Microcurrent intensity typically means how much current is actually being delivered to the skin during the treatment.
 This is a parameter that the user is able to increase and decrease at any given point in a facial treatment.